Chile looks for way forward after rejecting new constitution

 Boric made clear the process to amend it would not end with Sunday’s vote.
 He said it was necessary for leaders to “work with more determination, more dialogue, more respect” to reach a new proposal “that unites us as a country.”

+After the sit-down with Boric, Sen. Álvaro Elizalde, the head of the Senate, said that he and his counterpart in the lower house, Raúl Soto, will call for meetings with the country’s political parties and social movements to start a dialogue that will launch a new constitutional process.

+The meetings will seek to “to move forward toward a new constitution that will unite all Chileans,” Elizalde said.
+“We hope to move quickly in this process, listening to the different views and proposals.”

-In Chile’s capital of Santiago, horns blared in celebration as people gathered in numerous intersections to celebrate the results.
+In Chile’s capital of Santiago, horns blared in celebration Sunday night as people gathered in numerous intersections to celebrate the results.

 “We’re happy because, really, we all want a new constitution, but one that is done right and this one didn’t fulfil the expectations of the majority,” said Lorena Cornejo, 34, while waving a Chilean flag.
 “Now we have to work for a new one that unites us, this one didn’t represent us and that was clear in the vote.”